udayansawant/Trends-in-Crime-Rates-Maryland/README.md

 In this project we will use a form of regression called hierarchical modeling to capture and explore crime statistics collected by the State of Maryland to see if there is a linear trend in violent crime across the state between 1975 and 2016.
 These data come from the Maryland Statistical Analysis Center.

-This figure shows population per county across the state of Maryland in 2016.
-By the end of the project, we will create a similar figure for each county's crime rate.